iusm-nephrology/NucleiNet/Andre/CellTemplate/README.md

 ## upate 07/18/19
 - alpha version 0.1 uploaded
 - current datasets contain > 6000 images
-- training accuracy > 90%
+- test accuracy > 90%
 - 2D and 3D images can be used

 ## update 06/06/2019